electricallen/homelab-ansible/README.md

 ### Why ansible?

 Ansible enables rapid redeployment of services in the event of hardware or software failure.
-Since Ansible is state-based, it can also be used to fix configs that were inadvertantly edited.
+Since Ansible is state-based, it can also be used to fix configs that were inadvertently edited.
 It's also fun to write!